legal resources necessary to hold negligent facilities accountable.

 The surveyors say that the narcotic pain medications were “accessible to any resident who approached the cart.”
 A subsequent observation made two days later revealed that the medication cart was “unlocked and unattended in the North Hall nurse’s station.”

 Do you suspect that your loved one has suffered harm through abuse, neglect or mistreatment while living at Mayfair Manor Nursing Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Fayette County victims of mistreatment living in long-term facilities including nursing homes in Lexington.
+Our network of attorneys fights aggressively on behalf of Fayette County victims of mistreatment living in long-term facilities including nursing homes in Lexington.
 We can discuss your claim for compensation during an initial, free case consultation.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 We can start working on your case today to make sure you and your family receive monetary recovery for your damages.
 All the information you share with our law offices will remain confidential.